Whimsy Stick

 Wolf to dog evolution illustrating the inherited predatory motor pattern

-10–15 min to complete the sequence Stalk · chase · capture · win Designed by a professional trainer 10 years training high-drive dogs Coppinger framework · peer-reviewed Built into every Whimsy Stick session 5.0 verified rating 10–15 min to complete the sequence Stalk · chase · capture · win Designed by a professional trainer 10 years training high-drive dogs Coppinger framework · peer-reviewed Built into every Whimsy Stick session 5.0 verified rating
+10–15 min to complete the sequence Stalk · chase · capture · win Designed by a professional trainer 10 years training high-drive dogs Coppinger framework · peer-reviewed Built into every Whimsy Stick session 4.9 across 289 reviews 10–15 min to complete the sequence Stalk · chase · capture · win Designed by a professional trainer 10 years training high-drive dogs Coppinger framework · peer-reviewed Built into every Whimsy Stick session 4.9 across 289 reviews

 TL;DR

-The predatory motor pattern is the neurological sequence that drives nearly everything your dog does: stalk, chase, capture, win.
-When this sequence completes, the brain registers satisfaction.
-When it does not complete, the unresolved drive becomes the behavioral problems you are dealing with.
+The predatory motor pattern is the hardwired neurological sequence that drives nearly every behavioral problem your dog has: stalk, chase, capture, win.
+Additionally, when the full sequence completes, the brain registers satisfaction and the dog settles.
+When it does not complete, that unresolved drive becomes jumping, destruction, reactivity, and the inability to calm down.

 Definition